Get more of what you want for your art program, and less of what you don’t. All with the magic of art teacher marketing in just 15 minutes per week.

 If you are overwhelmed by all the choices, stick to e-mail newsletters.
 They are so powerful.
 And effective.
 You can use services like MailChimp to make it super easy for people to sign up for your newsletter.
 It helps make pretty newsletters, and it is free if you have less than 2000 contacts, which most of us do.

 Target Audience.
-Make sure you are communicating to all the right people.
+Make sure as the art teacher that you are communicating and marketing to all the right people.
 School board members, parents, students, principals, local journalists, local art supply stores, etc. Make sure to invite all of these people to subscribe to your mailing list.
 Post a link to join your mailing list on your school’s website and in your e-mail signature.

 It may be unnerving to send a newsletter to a school board member, for example.
 But remember, you are communicating to power brokers to show them how important art is.
 And get this: THESE PEOPLE WANT TO HEAR FROM YOU.
 That’s why they subscribed to your newsletter in the first place!